RC-Thoughts/LUA_RFID-Battery/README.md

 Current info available on https://www.rc-thoughts.com/rfid-battery/

 Installation:
+- Note different directories for 16 and 24!
-- Copy RCT-Rfid.lua to DC/DS-24 SD-card to /Apps folder
+- Copy RCT-Rfid.lua to SD-card to /Apps folder
 - If you have no "Lang" folder in /Apps create it
-- Copy Lang/RCT-Perc.jsn to transmitters /Apps/Lang folder
+- Copy Lang/RCT-Rfid.jsn to transmitters /Apps/Lang folder
-- Copy BattLog.csv to /Log folder
+- (24 only!)
+Copy BattLog.csv to /Log folder
 - Run application in transmitter

 Tero from RC-Thoughts 2016